 Data

-Data on the presence of poor outcome (reconsultation with new or worsened symptoms or hospital admission) in adults presenting to primary care with acute cough were collected within the GRACE (Genomics to combat Resistance against Antibiotics in Community-acquired LRTI in Europe; www.grace-lrti.org) Network of Excellence.(5) Patients that had no outcome reported (4.4%) were excluded from analyses.
+Data on the presence of poor outcome (re-consultation with new or worsened symptoms or hospital admission) in adults presenting to primary care with acute cough were collected within the GRACE (Genomics to combat Resistance against Antibiotics in Community-acquired LRTI in Europe; www.grace-lrti.org) Network of Excellence.(5) Patients that had no outcome reported (4.4%) were excluded from analyses.
 To avoid computational issues, we selected countries with more than 15 poor outcome patients for further analysis (i.e. Belgium, Germany, the Netherlands, Poland, Spain and the UK; Table 1).
 The working data contain information on 105 variables recorded for 2604 patients.
 Included covariates cover information that is available to the GP on the day of consultation, concentrations of CRP and BUN, chest radiography, etiology and reported outcome (Appendix Table A1).
-Bacterial pathogens that were tested for include Streptococcus pneumoniae, Haemophilus Influenza, Mycoplasma pneumoniae, Chlamydia pneumoniae, Bordetella pertussis and Legionella pneumoniae.
+Bacterial pathogens that were tested for include Streptococcus pneumoniae, Haemophilus Influenzae, Mycoplasma pneumoniae, Chlamydophila pneumoniae, Bordetella pertussis and Legionella pneumoniae.
 Viral pathogens that were tested for include rhinovirus, influenza virus, coronavirus, respiratory syncytial virus, human metapneumovirus, parainfluenza virus, adenovirus, polyomavirus and bocavirus.

 Development of new prediction rule